Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Nova Square

-    * I chose Nova Square as the main font from google fontsas I felt it meshed well with a gaming brand due to the style of the lettering and the boldness of the text to stand out.
+    * I chose Nova Square as the main font from google fonts as I felt it meshed well with a gaming brand due to the style of the lettering and the boldness of the text to stand out.
 I also had Sans serif as a back up in case this didn't work.

 * Sans Serif